Cat café: United States

-In the United States, most health departments require special steps to separate the cafe area from area where the cats are housed.
-In some cases, this even extends to areas that cats pass through only briefly (e.g. an adopted cat must leave through a separate door without passing an area that prepares food).
+In the United States, most health departments require special steps to separate the cafe area from the area where the cats are housed.
+In some cases, this even extends to areas that cats pass through only briefly (e.g., an adopted cat must leave through a separate door without passing an area that prepares food).

 Gaining regulatory approval can be difficult, as with KitTea of San Francisco.
 Starting the process in November 2013, KitTea's design was finally approved in August 2014 after extensive negotiation with San Francisco's Health Department.
 Oakland's Cat Town was the first cat cafe to open its doors to customers, signing a lease in July 2014 and opening just months later in October.
 These timelines highlight not only the regulatory hurdles for cat cafes that prepare food on premises, but also differences between local governments that are mere miles from one another.

 In contrast to Japanese cat cafés, US cafes typically focus on adoptions.
 Within seven months of being open, Cat Town reported that "the euthanasia rate at its partner shelter has declined from 41 to 21 percent, and 184 cats have made the transition from the cafe's Cat Zone to permanent homes".
 Similarly, The Cat Cafe in San Diego has facilitated adoptions for more than 250 cats (January 2015 – October 2017) and KitTea of San Francisco has adopted 203 (June 2015 – February 2018).

+In January 2015, Purrington's Cat Lounge opened its first cat café in Portland, Oregon.
+Purrington's Cat Lounge later closed in 2022 after business suffered from the COVID-19 Pandemic.